As we get older – balance problems tend to creep up on us.

-But if the reason you avoid them is because you’re afraid of falling or you find crowds make you dizzy, it could mean that your vestibular system is off.
+Is the reason you avoid them is because you’re afraid of falling or you find that crowds make you dizzy?
+This could mean that your vestibular system is off.

 Public, busy settings can overstimulate our nervous system, making it more difficult for your brain to coordinate with your inner ear.

-If you find that every time you’re in a busy grocery store you have difficulty remaining steady while looking around, but you’re always fine in your quiet home, it could be a sign that your vestibular system needs to be checked.
+Do you find that every time you’re in a busy grocery store you have difficulty remaining steady while looking around?
+But you’re always fine in your quiet home?
+It could be a sign that your vestibular system needs to be checked.

-If you are noticing any of these signs and are finding yourself off balance and more dizzy than usual, you could have a vestibular problem.
+Do you notice any of these signs?
+Are you finding yourself off balance and more dizzy than usual?
+You could have a vestibular problem.

 The good news is that vestibular dysfunction can be helped without medication.
 It’s done by training the brain to accommodate for these changes in your inner ear.

 Are balance problems like Vertigo getting in the way of your everyday life?

 It just so happens that we have a Vestibular Specialist on our team!

 Someone from my client success team will call you right away.
 They’ll see if you are a good fit for what we do and figure out a plan to get you back to doing the activities that you love.
 So you can be pain free and reduce your stress levels the right way to be your best and most healthy self 🙂